 The Frankfort-Franklin County Planning Commission on Thursday shot down plans for a new subdivision near Game Farm Road, voting to recommend that Fiscal Court deny a zone change request allowing larger-scale development in the area.

-The planning commission voted 6-2 in March to deny the zone change request from David and Julia Gabbart Morris for 54.3 acres at 1904 Louisville Road.
-The Morrises were seeking a zone change from RR-Rural Residential to RB-Single Family Residential "B" density.
+The commission voted 6-2 to deny a zone change request from David and Julia Gabbart Morris for 54 acres at 1904 Louisville Road.
+The Morrises were seeking a zone change from RR-Rural Residential to RB-Single Family Residential “B” density.

 For more on this story, see the latest State Journal.